 Space Invaders: Eve Connor’s ‘Prop Box’ Room

 The curve of Rose Crescent makes the cream walls lopsided, giving way to a sloping ceiling and indented floors, all adding a certain wonky charm – “it makes everything feel chaotic, but in a good way”.
 Filled with lots of things that will “never fit in the car”, Alice’s room is a collection of masses of vases, stolen pint glasses and uninhibited adoration.
 Very little is purposeful in its procurement – maybe except the notable exception of western-themed footwear.
-Instead, Alice gathers into herself and her room the happy coincidences of Mill Road vases, and the adoration of her friends and girlfriend, to grow like her enduring houseplant the necessary items that collect to form her, in all her brilliance.
+Instead, Alice gathers into herself and her room the happy coincidences of Mill Road vases, and the adoration of her friends and partner, to grow like her enduring houseplant the necessary items that collect to form her, in all her brilliance.